• twitter-icon

 Manner of Reversal of Credit Under Certain Cases

-• Where a normal taxpayer opts to pay tax under composition scheme or goods and/or services supplied by him become exempt
+• Where a normal taxpayer opts to pay tax under the composition scheme or goods and/or services supplied by him become exempt

 • In case of supply of capital goods or plant and machinery, on which input tax credit has been taken